Key Highlights

 This list features developed and developing countries, allowing students to choose based on their preferences and budget.
 These nations provide high-quality education, advanced medical facilities, and experienced faculty.
 Let's delve into why these countries are considered top choices for pursuing an MBBS.

-If you are looking to pursue an MBBS abroad and are thinking about which country is best for an MBBS, then there are a good number of college openings that will help you complete your MBBS abroad.
+If you are looking to pursue an MBBS abroad and are thinking about which country is best for an MBBS, then there are a good number of colleges that will help you complete your MBBS abroad.
 Here are some of the countries Indian students can consider to pursue their MBBS dream:

 1. Russia